War is not over when it is over

-Through the life of the Iranian artist Bahman Chegeni, Kurd and believer in Zoroastrianism, runs the experience of violence and discrimination
+Through the life of the Iranian sculptor Bahman Chegeni, Kurd and believer in Zoroastrianism, runs the experience of violence and discrimination

 Peace and, conversely, war and violence are the central themes in the works of Bahman (first name) Chegeni.
 The Iranian sculptor was born in 1982, in the second year of the war Iraq-Iran.
 This later so-called 1st Gulf War was to define his world until Chegeni was 6 years old: “I remember the warning alarm and running to shelter, also the nightmares and fears.
 I lost some of my childhood playmates in the bombing,“ he writes us in an email.
 We have left the quotes largely in his English.
 He had participated in our initiative “Peace for Ukraine“.